F1tenth-labs/Lab-2/README.md

 ```

 #### Understanding and extracting data from the LaserScan
 Inside of our `scan_callback` we want to get the LiDAR data and process it.
 We want to get the ranges from the LiDAR scanner so we can see how far our car is from any object.
 These values are stored in the array `ranges`.
-Lets first understand what this array means.
+Let's first understand what this array means.

 Each value in `ranges` corresponds to a specific angle from the sensor's origin, with the first value corresponding to the `angle_min` and the last value to `angle_max`.